TracerXploit/PRODIGY_CS_02/README.md

 ```
 ## How it Works

 The image encryption tool uses a basic XOR cipher algorithm to encrypt and decrypt images.
 The XOR cipher works by performing a bitwise XOR operation between the image data and the specified key.
-The same key is used for both encryption and decryption.
+The same key is used for both encryption and decryption, making it a simple yet effective method for securing images.

 ## Output Examples

 ### Encrypting an Image

-1. Original Image
+1. **Original Image**
+2.
    This is the original image before any encryption is applied.
    ![Original Image](image.png)

 ```bash
 Do you want to (e)ncrypt or (d)ecrypt an image?
 Enter 'q' to quit: e Enter the path of the image: path/to/image.jpg